 The surname Duffey was first found in Connacht (Irish: Connachta, (land of the) descendants of Conn), where they held a family seat from very ancient times, and were one of the many families descended from the great Kings of Ireland called the "Three Collas."
 Descending from the Clan Colla was The Duffy, Lord of Fermanagh.

 The Middle Ages saw a great number of spelling variations for surnames common to the Irish landscape.
 One reason for these variations is the fact that surnames were not rigidly fixed by this period.
 The following variations for the name Duffey were encountered in the archives: Duffey, Duff, Duffy, O'Duffey, O'Duffy, Duffe, O'Duffe, Doey, Dohey, Doohey, O'Dowey and many more.

-Duffey Settlers in the United States in the 18th Century
+Duffey Settlers in United States in the 18th Century

-Duffey Settlers in the United States in the 19th Century
+Duffey Settlers in United States in the 19th Century

 The Duffey Family Crest was acquired from the Houseofnames.com archives.
 The Duffey Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 19 February 2016 at 00:22.